Sophie-M-own/DSclass/README.md

 # DSclass
-My DS Class on Coursera
+This is for my DS Class on Coursera

+File 1:
+Final Assignment of Project of Data Science